onlicar/serverless-package-common/README.md

 > 📦 Deploy microservice Python Serverless services with common code

-Before deploying, this plugin copies folders containing shared code into a directory of your choice in the Serverless microservice.
+Before deploying, this plugin copies contents of folders containing shared code into a directory of your choice in the Serverless microservice.

 ### Installation